hegedus-mark/easyToDo/README.md

 # easyToDo
-A simple to do app in asp.net and angular
+A simple to do app in ASP.NET Core and Angular